avnc/inkplate_tilt/README.md

 Things to be improved on:
 - make the tilt handling code a bit more generic (so it automatically handles one or two devices of any color, currently hard coded for two)
 - improve the power saving by implementing a configureable deep sleep after reading values (currently doing a regular sleep for 1hr).
 Found this repo that I wish I'd found earlier that implements the deepsleep and wake with an Inkplate 2: https://github.com/planbnet/tiltplate/tree/main
+-   Implemented a lightsleep here to check powersaving